Susana has worked extensively with pregnant women and families. She runs a pregnancy website and a pregnancy support group on Facebook.

 I singled this brand out for myself from all the available options because they're organic, they're made from raw vegan products and they contain folate in its natural form rather than folic acid.

 6. The Positive Birth Book by Milli Hill

 As the weeks of pregnancy creep by, naturally, we become more and more focused on the inevitability of labor and delivery, especially when it's our first child and we are not sure quite what to expect.
 We wonder what it will be like, how we will manage the pain, how long it will last, and whether we will have complications or a straightforward birth.

 For those hoping for a natural childbirth or those who simply want to learn how to prepare themselves mentally for labor and delivery, The Positive Birth Book by Milli Hill is a must-read.

 With plenty of other moms' birth stories included, the author will help you develop a belief in yourself and your body's ability to give birth free from anxiety, stress and fear, ensuring that your labor and delivery is the beautiful experience it's meant to be.

 The Bellyband is an awesome invention.
 It fits snuggly around your tummy while helping to keep your jeans or trousers up.

-This saves you having to rush out to buy maternity jeans.
-In fact many women never have to buy special maternity pants or jeans - they just use the belly band and keep wearing their pre-pregnancy pants.
+This saves you from having to rush out to buy maternity jeans.
+In fact, many women never have to buy special maternity pants or jeans - they just use the belly band and keep wearing their pre-pregnancy pants.

 8. Incredible Raspberry Leaf Tea